 Mid-Autumn Festival is the most important event during this time.
 It’s not exaggerating to say that in Autumn, every corner of Ha Noi becomes lovelier!
 Autumn’s chilly, relaxing vibe greatly matches the classic beauty of vintage French villas and ancient buildings in Ha Noi.
 On Hang Ma Street, all shops are decorated with bright colours, traditional paper decorations, and lanterns.

 Must-try Food of Hanoi’s Autumn

 Ha Noi has some special dishes that only come around Autumn.
-You can find “cốm vòng” (green sticky rice) to pop up in almost all street food vendors during the time when Mid-Autumn festival approaches.
+You can find “cốm vòng” (green sticky rice) popping up in almost all street food vendors during the time when the Mid-Autumn festival approaches.
 This traditional snack contains the flavour of Vietnamese rice fields.
 It is best served with sweet ripe bananas.

 Best Time to Go to Sa Pa – Ha Giang

 Autumn (September – November) or Late Spring (March-May)

 Thanks to the high altitude, the North West region of Vietnam has a continental temperate climate, which is quite familiar to tourists from Europe.
 September – November and March-May have the most stable weather in the year, with most days being sunny, cool, and dry.
 At night it can be a little bit chilly.

 The Harvesting Season is the Most Visited Time in Sa Pa